 Study Design

 The study was a retrospective cohort study.
 For each hospital with a liaison service, patient groups admitted to hospital and seen by the hospital liaison mental health service would be compared with a patient group at the same hospital not seen by the liaison service and another patient group at a separate hospital with no liaison mental health service during the study period.
-We intended to match all patient groups on characteristics determined from primary and secondary care, and compare outcome for certain marker conditions which are commonly assessed by liaison services (such as physical-mental comorbidity, acute behavioural disturbance, cognitive impairment/dementia) in different liaison mental health services and configurations.
+We intended to match all patient groups on characteristics determined from primary and secondary care data and compare outcome for certain marker conditions which are commonly assessed by liaison services (such as physical-mental comorbidity, acute behavioural disturbance, cognitive impairment/dementia) in different liaison mental health services and configurations.
 Cost of care pathways for patients referred to liaison mental health services and the matched comparison patient groups and the main determinants of those costs over 12 months after an index hospital episode would then be estimated.

 Data Sources

-Routinely collected NHS data from primary and secondary care was required to construct care pathways.
+Routinely collected NHS data from primary and secondary care were required to construct care pathways.
 Secondary care data was required to determine those patients attending specific hospitals and to determine whether the patient was seen by a liaison mental health service (if applicable).
-Primary and secondary care data was required to characterise these patients with respect to their physical and mental health, determine their interaction with primary and secondary care services, and to identify their outcomes beyond the immediate spell in hospital.
+Primary and secondary care data were required to characterise these patients with respect to their physical and mental health, determine their interaction with primary and secondary care services, and identify their outcomes beyond the immediate spell in hospital.

-Secondary care data required by the study is collected by the organisations that operate acute hospitals and that provide liaison mental health services within these hospitals.
-Primary care data required by the study is collected by the organisations that provide general practice services.
+Secondary care data required by the study are collected by the organisations that operate acute hospitals and that provide liaison mental health services within these hospitals.
+Primary care data required by the study are collected by the organisations that provide general practice services.
 Extraction of data from these individual organisations was not practicable for this study.
 Data would need to be extracted not only from the different organisations that operate acute hospitals and liaison mental health services to be studied, but also from the different organisations that operate the general practice services to which each patient attending a hospital may be registered.
 For each hospital, each patient may be registered to one of many different organisations that provide general practice services, which may not be located within the immediate local area of the hospital.
 It would therefore be a significant challenge to simply determine a priori the set of organisations from which data would need to be extracted.
 Moreover, each organisation in primary and secondary care would be subject to variation in the format and quality of data collected, and the processes by which this data may be provided for research purposes.

 Several organisations in the UK collate standardised subsets of data collected by different